ne246/HouseBnb/ReadMe.md

 ## **Non Functional**
 ### 1. Filter system
-### 2. Scalability - The ability to support an ever expanding list of properties added by users.
+### 2. Scalability
+   -The ability to support an ever expanding list of properties added by users.
 ### 3. Advertisement
 ### 4. Review system
 ### 5. Profile